The Latest Trends In Modern Design & Decor

 Helen Mirren, that one actor from Mad Men, Idris Elba’s beard, teak furniture — the appeal of the silver fox transcends beyond even unnaturally attractive human beings.

 As woods like teak age, they develop a natural patina accent — a silvering.
-It’s a particular look of sophistication that speaks to a quality solid-wood piece of furniture and its organic nature.
+It’s a particular look of sophistication that speaks to a quality solid-wood piece of modern outdoor furniture and its organic nature.
 Our Teaka Dining Table is particularly known for aging gracefully.
 Full-grain and aniline leather items, like sofas, can also develop rich, vintage patinas over time.
 The resident bad boy of our sofas, the Cigar, can attest.

 To be clear, these signs of aging are indicators of distinction.
 Of a stylish life that’s been well lived.
 Pretty sure that’s why they call him Sir Patrick Stewart.